huwg59/hw_slicekit_system/module_XA-SK-UART-8/README.rst

-The Multi Uart Slice Card provides eight 115.2 Kbaud Full Duplex Uarts connected to two 8-bit ports.
-Combined with sc_multi_uart xSOFTip, it allows XCORE multicore microcontrollers to implement multiple fast RS232 or TTL UARTs in the minimum number of logical cores.
-This Slice Card along with the Ethernet Slice Card and the associated xSoftIp also form the basis of a fully feature Ethernet-to-multi-serial reference design.
+The Multi UART sliceCARD provides eight 115.2 Kbaud full duplex UARTs connected to two 8-bit ports.
+Combined with sc_multi_uart xSOFTip, it allows xCORE multicore microcontrollers to implement multiple fast RS232 or TTL UARTs in the minimum number of logical cores.
+This sliceCARD along with the Ethernet sliceCARD and the associated xSOFTip also form the basis of a fully feature Ethernet-to-multi-serial reference design.

 Features
 --------

-   * 8 full duplex RS232 UARTs via IO headers
+   * 8 full duplex RS232 UARTs via I/O headers
    * DB9 connector allowing RS232 parallel cable to connect to one of the UARTs (cable not included)
-   * up to 115.2 Kbaud
+   * Up to 115.2 Kbaud
-   * configurable parity, stop bits, bits per character
+   * Configurable parity, stop bits, bits per character

-Standalone Demo
+Standalone demo
 ---------------
-The standalone demo for this slice card uses the multi UART xSOFTip to create a UART and send data to and from a PC COM port.
+The standalone demo for this sliceCARD uses the multi UART xSOFTip to create a UART and send data to and from a PC COM port.

 BUY NOW
 -------